Creative Opportunities

 • Developing research and evaluation designs that build participants’ strengths, offering them opportunities to create, reflect, ask questions, and experience themselves as thinkers and contributors.

-Everyone imagines, but the opportunity to create is often linked to income, zip code, and identity.
+Everyone imagines, but creative opportunities are often linked to income, zip code, and identity.
 Our work challenges that fundamental inequity.

-Arts and cultural organizations, public agencies, schools districts, and foundations draw on WolfBrown’s program design, thought partnership, evaluation, and research skills to:
+Arts and cultural organizations, public agencies, schools districts, and foundations draw on WolfBrown’s program design, thought partnership, evaluation, and research skills, related to creative opportunities, to:

-• Develop more equitable and innovative programs that reach anyone who wants to take part: community members, young people, families, artists, and cultural workers.
+• Develop more equitable and innovative programs that reach anyone who wants to take part.
+This includes community members, young people, families, artists, and cultural workers.

-• Create participatory evaluations that engage staff, artists, teaching artists, family members, and youth as co-researchers and reflective practitioners, using data to strengthen programs and build their impact.
+• Create participatory evaluations that engage staff, artists, teaching artists, family members, and youth as co-researchers and reflective practitioners.
+We use data to strengthen programs and build their impact.

 • Use both qualitative and quantitative data to examine why and how programs affect the lives of participants.